octo-technology/OpenTezos/docs/private/starting-blockchain.md

 ### Starting the blockchain

-The last step is to run the activation script for the running docker containers.
+The last step is the activation of the protocol.

 For this step, choose the container name corresponding to the first container we created (select the one shown to have been started earliest).